BoGrape: Bayesian optimization over graphs with shortest-path encoded: Methodology

-where $k_v$ is a kernel comparing node labels, $k_e$ is a kernel comparing path lengths.
-Both $k_v$ and $k_e$ are usually chosen as Dirac kernels, giving the explicit representation of the SP kernel as:
+We build on Eq.~(\ref{eq:classic_SP}) and develop variants of the shortest-path kernel.
+Both $k_v$ and $k_e$ in Eq.~(\ref{eq:classic_SP}) are usually chosen as Dirac kernels, giving the explicit representation of the SP kernel as: